The Starscream we see in Prime is a clone

 While it's clearly not happening with Ratchet, Jetfire, Warpath, Ironhide, Shockwave, Megatron, or Starscream (who have kept their voice actors from WFC), we could hear Arcee's Prime VA, Sumalee Montano, show up at some stage.
 Some members of the Wreckers could also show up, such as Bulkhead and Wheeljack.
 (Optimus doesn't count as Peter Cullen

 is in both the game and TFP, and Soundwave has no voice actor in TFP so far, so he doesn't count either).
 Jetfire, Warpath and Ironhide are also not due to appear in Prime (yet).

 - Wheeljack's been confirmed.

-- And he didn't speak, and it's not like Prime itself helped matters, considering Shockwave got darrin'd with David Sobolov taking over despite Steve Blum being a regular nor did they get Issac C. Singleton Jr. and Johnny Yong Bosch for the respective roles of Soundwave and Bumblebee, indeed having Frank Welker reprise the former and getting Will Friedle to voice the latter.
+- And he didn't speak, and it's not like Prime itself helped matters, considering Shockwave got darrin'd with David Sobolov taking over despite Steve Blum being a regular nor did they get Issac C. Singleton Jr. and Johnny Yong Bosch for the respective roles of Soundwave and Bumblebee, instead having Frank Welker reprise the former and getting Will Friedle to voice the latter.